-Brane Calculi were introduced by L. Cardelli in [3] on the assumption that in living cells membranes are not merely containers, they are highly dynamic and participate actively in the cell life.
+Brane Calculi were introduced by L. Cardelli in [4] on the assumption that in living cells membranes are not merely containers, they are highly dynamic and participate actively in the cell life.
 In this way, computation happens on the membrane, not inside of it.

-The fist attempt of bridging the two research areas was made in [5] by the fathers of the two disciplines, L. Cardelli and Gh.
+The first attempt of bridging the two research areas was made in [6] by the fathers of the two disciplines, L. Cardelli and Gh.
 Păun.
 As they point out, Membrane Computing and Brane Calculi have different objectives and develop in different directions.
 While Membrane Computing tries to abstract computing models, in the Turing sense, from the structure and the functioning of the cell (...), Brane Calculi pay more attention to the fidelity to the biological reality (...).

-In that paper [5], four basic operations from Brane Calculi pino, exo, mate and drip are expressed in terms on the Membrane Computing formalism and the Turing completeness of systems which use the mate, drip operations is shown.
-The Turing universality of Brane Calculi (in fact, by using only phago and exo operations) was proved in [2].
+In that paper [6], four basic operations from Brane Calculi, namely, pino, exo, mate and drip, are expressed in terms on the Membrane Computing formalism and the Turing completeness of systems which use the mate, drip operations is shown.
+The Turing universality of Brane Calculi (in fact, by using only phago and exo operations) was proved in [3].
+Recently, it has been proved that P systems with mate and drip operations and using at most five membranes during any step of a computation are universal (see [2]).
+This result improves a similar one from [6] were eleven membranes are used.

 In some sense, in this paper we cross the bridge in the other way.
-Instead of expressing Brane Calculi operations in terms of the Membrane Computing formalism, we take a problem from computability, the generation of a set of numbers, and show how can be done both in Membrane Computing and in Brane Calculi.
+Instead of expressing Brane Calculi operations in terms of the Membrane Computing formalism, we take a problem from computability, the generation of a set of numbers, and we show how it can be handled both in Membrane Computing and in Brane Calculi.

 The paper is organized as follows: first the case study, i.e., the set $\mathcal{L} = \{n^2 \mid n \geq 1\}$ and some considerations with respect to the codifications are fixed in the next section.
 In Section 3, two different Membrane Computing devices that generate \mathcal{L} are shown.
 Inspired on the second Membrane Computing design, two Brane Calculi devices that generate \mathcal{L} are presented in Section 4.
-Finally, some conclusions and ideas for future research are presented in the last section.
+Some final remarks are presented in the last section.